angular-schule/website-articles/blog/2019-07-resolvers/README.md

 ## A word on resolvers

 Resolvers are cool, but the use cases are very rare.
+Also, the UX suffers when it comes to getting async data with resolvers.
 If you have resolvers in your code base and it works well – great!
 If you think about introducing resolvers, please also evaluate a reactive approach.

 I havent seen resolvers in real-life projects lately, and I'm sure it will remain as is.

 <hr>